savagevince/bare/week-4/table-relationships/README.md

 1. Describe the structure of a one-to-many and a many-to-many relationship.
 2. Understand how one-to-many and many-to-many relationships are represented at a database level.
-3. Create databases tables representing one-to-many and many-to-many relationships.
+3. Create database tables representing one-to-many and many-to-many relationships.

 ## Intro

 A significant part of good relational database design is understanding how to divide data into related tables.
 If you're designing a system for an online store, you're likely to need to retain information on both users and orders.
 This information shouldn't be stored in the same table but it **is** related - information relating to an order is unlikely to be particularly useful if we have no way of knowing who placed it.
-We can store these links by using table relationships.
+We can store these links by establishing table relationships.

 There are three types of relationships which can exist between tables in a relational database - one-to-one, one-to-many, and many-to-many.
-Looking at the latter two, we'll try to answer four useful questions.
+Looking at the latter two, we'll try to answer four questions.

 a) What is the structure of the relationship?
 b) How is the relationship represented in a database?